 Burden of Proof

 Anyone who has taken even an introductory course in philosophy will tell you that the burden of proof always rests with the side making the claim.
-The theist claims that there is some sort of god; the atheist does not accept this claim.
+The theist claims that there is some sort of god; the atheist does not accept this claim (usually due to a lack of sufficient evidence).
 The burden of proof belongs to the theist.
-If you want us to believe that your god(s) exist, make your case.
+If you want us to believe that your god(s) exist, make your case by providing evidence sufficient to support the claim.

 Educated believers generally accept this burden but attempt to sidestep it through faith.
 Since they realize that there is insufficient evidence to support their god claim, they resort to faith.
-Some even try to turn faith (i.e., the acceptance of a claim without sufficient evidence) into a virtue.
+Some even try to turn faith (i.e., the acceptance of a claim without sufficient evidence) into a virtue of sorts.

 Less educated believers may actually ask atheists to prove that no gods exist.
 In such cases, it may be necessary to teach them about the burden of proof and use examples with which they can relate.
+It may also be necessary to help them understand what atheism means in the first place.
 With patience, it is often possible to show them that their request was misplaced.

 The Role of Proof in Evaluating Religious Claims